awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 + Your subnet must be associated with a route table that has a route for IPv6 traffic \(`::/0`\) to an internet gateway\.
 + Your security group rules must allow inbound traffic from your local IPv6 address on the proper port \(22 for Linux and 3389 for Windows\)\.
 + Your network ACL rules must allow inbound and outbound IPv6 traffic\.
-+ If you launched your instance from an older AMI, it may not be configured for DHCPv6 \(IPv6 addresses are not automatically recognized on the network interface\)\.
++ If you launched your instance from an older AMI, it might not be configured for DHCPv6 \(IPv6 addresses are not automatically recognized on the network interface\)\.
 For more information, see [Configure IPv6 on Your Instances](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html#vpc-migrate-ipv6-dhcpv6) in the *Amazon VPC User Guide*\.
 + Your local computer must have an IPv6 address, and must be configured to use IPv6\.

 ## Error: unable to load key … Expecting: ANY PRIVATE KEY<a name="troubleshoot-instance-connect-key-file"></a>